febrianamir/febrianamir.github.io/content/_index.md

 Hello!
 I'm Febrian.

-Software Engineer with 4 years of experience in building and maintaining applications.
-Previously worked as a Backend Engineer at PT Kode Inovasi Teknologi (CODR), where I focused on backend architecture, API design, and system performance.
-Before that, I worked as a Full-Stack Developer at PT Batara Guru Teknologi, managing end-to-end development from UI integration to server-side implementation.
+Software Engineer with 4 years of experience designing, developing, and maintaining web applications across multiple business domains.
+Skilled in backend and full-stack development with a focus on performance, scalability, and system reliability.
+Experienced in building distributed systems, RESTful APIs, and asynchronous processing pipelines.
+Proficient in integrating third-party services such as ERP systems and payment gateways, as well as deploying and maintaining production systems.

 You can also find me on [GitHub](https://github.com/febrianamir) and [LinkedIn](https://www.linkedin.com/in/febrianamir).